 Introduction to the theoretical foundations and methods used to gather, interpret, and evaluate data in sociology.
 Insight into how society is organized by focusing on the structure and function of social institutions, the impact of culture and socialization on individuals and groups, and systems of stratification among various racial and ethnic, social class, gender and sexuality groups.
 Please note outcomes are written to OBR standards using OBR language.
 Ohio Articulation Number OSS021.
 This course meets the requirements for OTM in Social and Behavioral Science TMSBS.
-UG OSS021

-SOCY 1090 - DEATH AND DYING 3 Credit(s); 3 Lecture Hour(s)
+SOCY 1090 - DEATH AND DYING

 This course will focus on why and how people experience loss, death and grief.
 We will investigate the ideas of Kubler-Ross and others and expand our exploration to include the Eastern and Judeo-Christian perspectives.
 In addition, we will consider a variety of sources of grief (death, divorce, alcoholism, birth of a handicapped child, life-threatening illnesses, etc.) and how people react to such events.
-Semesters available: Day - F Evening - Sp UG
+Semesters available: Day - F Evening - Sp

-SOCY 2010 - CULTURAL DIVERSITY AND RACISM 3 Credit(s); 3 Lecture Hour(s)
+SOCY 2010 - CULTURAL DIVERSITY AND RACISM

 Sociological exploration of American racial and ethnic groups.
 Emphasis placed on the social construction of race and ethnicity, patterns of intergroup contact.
 Historical comparative analysis of selected groups with emphasis on economic, political and structural inequalities.
 Please note outcomes are written to OBR standards using OBR language.
 Ohio Articulation Number OSS 050 Race and Ethnicity.
 This course also meets the requirements for OTM in Social and Behavioral Sciences TMSBS.
-UG OSS024